 You can use a citrus de-greaser such as Zapp,

-Or M1 deglosser which we use at 518 Painters in Albany NY because it cleans and de-glosses the fake wood paneling at once.
-No sanding needed!
+Rust-Oleum Krudd Kutter or M1 deglosser, which we use at 518 Painters in Albany NY because it cleans and de-glosses the fake wood paneling at once.

 It is very simple to use.
-You just pour about 32 oz in a 2 gallon bucket and wipe it on with a rag or a fine scotch brite pad.
+You just pour about 32 oz into a 2-gallon bucket and wipe it on with a rag or a fine Scotch Brite pad.